Essay Samples for the CBEST

 It should be known that the state of California has made it mandatory for all educators to be certified by the Commission on Teacher Credentialing (CTC) through the California Basic Educational Skills Test (CBEST).
 This examination has three test sections i.e. the Reading section, the Mathematics section and the Writing section and the time period for the exam is 4 hours.

-Many candidates find preparations for the Writing section to be quite daunting.
+Many candidates find preparing for the Writing section to be quite daunting.
 Unlike the other sections, the Writing part of the CBEST involves two performance assignments.
 However, you should know that essay writing is not a very difficult task and this fact would be more clear once you analyze the samples provided hereof.

 Narrative Essay Writing:

 Skills Assessed: Narrative essay writing is fairly simpler in comparison to expository writing.
 However, the candidate is assessed solely for his or her written communication skills through it.
 The evaluator would consider the depth and clarity of expression, the usage of language and sequence of thoughts through this write-up.

 Passing Criteria: It should be known that a candidate is required to pass in all test sections of the CBEST separately.
 The passing criterion is a score of 41 on a scale of 20-80 for all test sections.
 Additionally, the writing section would be scored on a scale on 1-4 based on the candidate's performance.